Follow TV Tropes

 • Shizuko and Shimiko are the only students that can deploy cover in the battlefield.
 Its usefulness is questionable, as the cover is immobile, and the block rate under the cover is RNG-reliant (not only by simple blocking chance, but also the fact that someone else might go under the deployed cover), leaving you to choose specific students with good mood (primary factor for block rate) or wasting 3 cost for deploying the cover for no survivability boost.
 On Total Assault boss Shiro and Kuro, both students are exceptionally good at dealing with Shiro's large rolling bombs on the lane, as the rolling bomb will deal significantly less damage to obstacles (such as covers), and if the rolling bomb cannot crush the obstacle, it will bounce back at Shiro, increasing its Groggy Gauge while saving the team from getting heavily damaged.
 Against Kuro, both students can deploy obstacles on the way to block the massive incoming damage inflicted from theme park rides.

-• Critical Hit Class: Ako basically turns any DPS unit into this.
-Maximum of 90.6% increment in critical damage and decent boost in critical chance makes any damage dealer absolutely cracked.
+• Ako's EX Skill basically turns any DPS unit into this.
+A maximum of 90.6% increment in critical damage and decent boost in critical chance makes a damage dealer hit with them absolutely cracked.

-• Any DPS unit that has Critical Damage boosting enhanced skills counts by default.
-Izuna, Aru, Yuzu are the common examples.
+• Any DPS unit that has Critical Damage-boosting enhanced skills count by default.
+Izuna, Aru, Yuzu are common examples.

-• The supporting units, however, don't benefit from Crit Damage boosts much - their offensive skills are not great enough to make use out of these buffs: Kotori has enhanced and sub skill that heavily boosts her critical damage, but the lack of crit chance boosting equipment makes those skills useless.
+• Supporter-role students, however, don't benefit from Crit Damage boosts much, their offensive skills not being great enough to make use out of these buffs; Kotori for instance has a Passive and Sub-Skill that heavily boosts her critical damage, but the lack of Crit Chance-boosting equipment makes those skills useless.

 • Yuzu currently has the highest base critical damage value of 240% (all other students have 200%).
 Her equipment, sub and enhanced skill further boost that.
-Due to this, her non-critical attacks are quite weak desplite having very high attack power - multiplier on her EX skill is quite low (594%) and she reloads everytime she shoots (slow attack speed).
+Due to this, her non-critical attacks are quite weak despite having very high attack power; the damage multiplier on her EX Skill is quite low (594%), and she reloads every time she shoots, giving her a slow attack speed.

-• And there is Mika, all of whose auto attacks crit.
-Aforementioned critical damage boosting supporters can improve her potency even further.
+• Queen of all critical-reliant students is Mika, all of whose auto attacks crit.
+Aforementioned critical damage-boosting supporters can improve her potency even further.

 • Cultural Translation: One of the possible gifts Sensei can give to their students is a book whose Japanese title is "Guns, Cuteness, and Youth".
 In the global version, this is changed to "Guns, Charm, and Zeal", turning it into a reference to Guns, Germs, and Steel.

-• Damage-Increasing Debuff: Existing status ailment that forces an enemy to take more damage than usual.
-Comes in two types: Increased Incoming Damage and Defense Reduction.
+• Damage-Increasing Debuff: There are status effects that force an enemy to take more damage than usual.
+Comes in three types:

-• Damage Over Time: Existing status ailment, comes in multiple types, but they just deal damage without any additional effects.
-The damage itself scales off of user's attack power and type (and can be altered real-time, if a status effect that modifies ATK is applied).
+• Damage Over Time: These debuffs come in multiple types, but they just deal damage without any additional effects.
+The damage itself scales off of the student's attack power and type (and can be altered in real time if a status effect that modifies ATK is applied).

 • Damage-Sponge Boss: Any Total Assault boss is basically this, and each of the bosses require unique strategies for defeating them.

-• Perorodzilla has highest combination of DEF and HP stats (6000 defense and 22 million HP), making it the sturdiest boss that was encountered.
+• Perorodzilla has highest combination of DEF and HP stats (6000 defense and 22 million HP), making it the sturdiest boss that was encountered in Insane difficulty.
+However, it deploys Peroro Minions that duplicate damage intake to Perorodzilla.

 • Goz currently has the highest amount of HP in Insane level difficulty - 30 million HP, and it is backed up with high Crit Resistance (500, to be exact) to significantly reduce the amount of incoming critical hits.